hypervideo/svc-taco/README.md

 ## How to Run

 > [!NOTE]
-> When running the demo, make sure to disable cache!
+> When running the demo locally, make sure to disable cache in your Network tab!

 ```sh
 # this assumes you have Golang and Just installed